 Upgrading to a new toilet, even a conventional one, will save you a substantial amount of water, but some tankless models kick efficiency up a notch by allowing the user to customize their flushing preferences.
 A dual-flush feature gives you the option to throttle back flushing force to 0.8 gpf, conserving even more water.

 Cool Stool: Choose a Tankless Toilet for Your Contemporary Style

 If your bathroom remodel is aiming for a modern, minimalist aesthetic, a tankless toilet certainly lends itself to a more contemporary atmosphere.
 It would also do well in a small water closet where floorspace is at a premium.
 Another benefit: They can be wall-mounted at any height for a more comfortable sitting experience.

 Pricey Privy: What to Consider with Tankless Toilet Installation

 A tankless toilet comes with a steeper price tag and it is definitely not a DIY project.
 It will require a professional installation.
 A retrofit of your plumbing may also be in order.
 Bottom line: Going tankless will cost more upfront, but you’ll benefit from the smaller water bills down the road.
 Plus, it’s just a more stylish latrine.

-Before and After Plumbing is Surprise, AZ’s experts in re-piping and plumbing fixture installation.
-To schedule an appointment, call 602-842-0308.
+Before & After Plumbing and Drain, LLC is Surprise, AZ’s expert in re-piping and plumbing fixture installation.
+To schedule an appointment, call (623) 335-0000.